Skip to content

 How to schedule a cron job to run every 5 minutes

-If you want the cron job to run every 5 minutes, enter the line below in the crontab file.
+To make the cron job run every 5 minutes, enter the line below in the crontab file.

 💻Code